domnantas/gilded-rose/README.md

 ### CRUD UI

 I have implemented a simple CRUD UI for inventory items.
 I had to modify the `Item` class by adding an `id`, because Update and Delete operations require a unique reference to the affected item.

+### Deployment

+I have used AWS Amplify to deploy this application.
+It can be accessed via https://main.dumbir4330ubv.amplifyapp.com/